ch-stark/policies-argocd-tutorial/tutorial.md

 ## Conclusion

 By following this tutorial and executing the provided script, you've efficiently set up ArgoCD for deploying Policies in your OpenShift cluster.
-This PolicySet offers a robust framework for enforcing best practices, enhancing security, and ensuring compliance.
+This PolicySet offers a good start for enforcing best practices, enhancing security, and ensuring compliance.
 Utilizing Git, you can easily customize and manage your policies, maintaining your cluster in the desired state.
 Embrace the power of streamlined policy management with RHACM and ArgoCD!